microsoft/VSProjectSystem/doc/extensibility/Command_handlers.md

 to your extension.

-When your handler is invoked, you can inspect the inputs and decide whether you want to handle the command or return a NotHandled result.
+When your handler is invoked, you can inspect the inputs and decide whether you want to handle the command or return a `NotHandled` result.
 CPS will daisy chain in each command handler in [priority order](Extensibility_points.md) till one of them indicate that they have fully handled the command.

-To add a command handler to a Javascript project for example, you might code up something like this:
+To add a command handler to a JavaScript project for example, you might code up something like this:

     [ExportCommandGroup("some-guid-here")]